 A quorum is the minimum number of stockholders necessary to conduct the Annual Meeting.
-The presence at the Annual Meeting, in person or by proxy, of the holders of a majority of common stock outstanding on the Record Date will constitute a quorum.
-As of the close of business on the Record Date, there were 5,159,219 shares of our common stock outstanding.
+The presence at the Annual Meeting, in person or by proxy, of the holders of at least one-third of common stock outstanding on the Record Date will constitute a quorum.
+As of the close of business on the Record Date, there were 1,642,765 shares of our common stock outstanding.
 Votes "for" and "against," "abstentions," and broker "non-votes" will all be counted as present to determine whether a quorum has been established.